tom-ramati/aws-terraform-sqs-sns-alarm/README.md

 ### Solution
 - I used Terraform version (0.12.26) as the automation tool.
-- The repository is accessible by GitHub.
+- The repository is accessible by GitHub for the team members to access and edit.
 - The definition file is `config.tf`
 - I chose Email as the monitoring solution.
 I find it easy to modify, add or remove subscriptions.